Celebrate Read Across America

 From left, Tewksbury Teachers Association members Colleen Allison, a reading specialist, and teachers Kathy Carleton and Robyn Hakala read the Dr. Seuss story “Happy Birthday to You!” to Dewing Elementary School students.

 Pre-reading and reading are a welcome part of the daily routine for students at the preK-2 school, first-grade teacher Kathy Carleton noted.
-But Read Across America — which will be formally celebrated this year on March 2 — is even more special, as are the days that follow.
+But Read Across America — which is formally celebrated on March 2 — is even more special, as are the days that follow.

-“We celebrate Read Across America for a lot of reasons,” said Carleton, who has taught at the school for nine years and been a teacher for 20.
+“We celebrate Read Across America for a lot of reasons,” said Carleton, who has been a teacher for more than 20 years.
 “Number one is to promote reading.
 Second, Dr. Seuss was a Massachusetts resident; we like to celebrate people from Massachusetts and all of the great things they have done.”

 The third reason is simple, she said: “What student doesn’t love Dr. Seuss?”